ayoubeddafali/dopr/README.rst

 Dopr
 ========

-A minimal CLI tool for Provisionning Digital Ocean Droplets
+A minimal CLI tool for Provisionning Digital Ocean Droplets, and Creating Domains/Subdomains.

 Pre-requisites
 ------

 - Pipenv Installed
-- Set you Digital Ocean Token as an environment variable **DO_TOKEN**
+- Set your Digital Ocean Token as an environment variable **DO_TOKEN**

 Installation
 ------